 After queuing for nearly an hour in the day for Viking River Splash, we were able to go on it in 3 successive times for 15 minutes at the end of the day.

-Also opening in 2012 is the new LEGOLAND Resort Hotel.
+Also, check out the LEGOLAND Resort Hotel.
 If it is anything like the on-site Chessington Hotel at Chessington World of Adventures, your kids will have a great time, as well as getting the most from your park tickets.

 The Legoland Resort Hotel provides the following 3 themed rooms: Pirate Room, Adventure Room, and Kingdom Room.
 (View room details here).